ericf1/getlatestpost/README.md

 # getlatestpost
-a Django Rest API that requests latest Instagram/Twitter posts given a username
+a Django Rest Framework that requests latest Instagram/Twitter posts given a username